menevser/menevser.github.io/_pages/about.md

 Previously, I earned my B.S. degrees in 2024 from [Koç University](https://www.ku.edu.tr/en/), majoring in Electrical and Computer Engineering and Mathematics, with a GPA of 3.82/4.00.
 I was advised by Professor [Ertuğrul Başar](https://www.tuni.fi/en/people/ertugrul-basar).
 I also completed an exchange semester focused on Applied Mathematics at the University of Toronto.
 In the past, I have worked at Siemens and Aselsan.

-Personal: I like photography, some of my work is in "Portfolio".
+Personal: I like photography, some of my work is in [Other](https://menevser.github.io/other/).

 ---